xd009642/tarpaulin/TROUBLESHOOTING.md

 ### Compilation Failures

-If you're project compiles fine outside of tarpaulin but fails when running via tarpaulin the issue may be related to dead-code linking.
+If your project compiles fine outside of tarpaulin but fails when running via tarpaulin the issue may be related to dead-code linking.
 For projects that link to native libraries `-Clink-dead-code` will cause a compilation error [rustc issue](https://github.com/rust-lang/rust/issues/64685).
 To solve